Risk Factors Include

 Ulcers average between one-quarter and one-half inch in diameter.
 They develop when digestive juices produced in the stomach, intestines, and digestive glands damage the lining of the stomach or duodenum.

-The two important components of digestive juices are hydrochloric acid and the enzyme pepsin.
+The 2 important components of digestive juices are hydrochloric acid and the enzyme pepsin.
 Both substances are critical in the breakdown and digestion of starches, fats, and proteins in food.
 They play different roles in ulcers:

 Disrupting any of these defense mechanisms makes the lining of the stomach and intestine susceptible to the actions of acid and pepsin, increasing the risk for ulcers.